What age do you need to be to do the Sleep Out?

 Can I leave the event and come back into the arena throughout the night?

-No. For security reasons, once you have entered our security area and into West Princes Street Gardens you will not be permitted to leave and gain re-entry.
+No. For security reasons, once you have entered our security area and into the event area you will not be permitted to leave and gain re-entry.
 If you decide to leave the event you cannot be re-admitted.

 How long do I have to sleep outside?